microsoft/ImagineCup/4-Building-A-Prototype/1.Building-Your-First-Prototype/README.md

 ## Instructions for running various parts of your code

 Although it sounds like documentation is something you can do much of at a later point.
-It make sense to think about documentation early.
+It makes sense to think about documentation early.
 What you want to capture is how you start up various parts of your system or if there is configuration that makes the system behave differently.
 Also think about onboarding a new team member, what parts would they want to know to be able to run the prototype.
-Consider that this person could be anything from a technical to a non technical person, how would you explain your system differently to these types of roles?
+Consider that this person could be anything from a technical to a non-technical person, how would you explain your system differently to these types of roles?

 ## Use established frameworks and approaches